terminusdb/terminusdb-blog/_posts/2020-05-29-continuous-everything-as-code.md

 use in their applications, each of these components has fields and each of these fields have data, and this data needs to be stored in a database, and this database needs to updated every time new components are added, modified, or used in new ways.
-All this all becomes unmanageable quickly and productivity grinds to a halt

 And so here we are.
 Stuff is complicated.
 And despite all the awesomeness of devops, design systems, CI/CD, infrastructure as code, despite all this